• Skip to primary navigation

 • Tomato paste – just use your favorite brand.

-• Crushed tomatoes – canned crushed tomatoes are excellent for classic Spanish stew.
+• Crushed tomatoes – canned crushed tomatoes are excellent for this classic Spanish stew.

 • Stock – I typically use beef stock, but chicken stock is absolutely fine as well.